utopia-foss/dantro/doc/data_structures/groups/psp.rst

 For dantro, these terms typically refer to the *output* of such computer simulations:

-    * **Universe data** is the output of a single simulation, loaded into a :py:class:`~dantro.groups.pspgrp.ParamSpaceStateGroup`
+    * **Universe data** is the output of a single simulation, loaded into a :py:class:`~dantro.groups.psp.ParamSpaceStateGroup`
     * **Multiverse data** is the output from *multiple* individual universes.
-      As these are typically generated for points of the same parameters space, they can also be gathered into a :py:class:`~dantro.groups.pspgrp.ParamSpaceGroup`.
+      As these are typically generated for points of the same parameters space, they can also be gathered into a :py:class:`~dantro.groups.psp.ParamSpaceGroup`.

 Subsequently, when handling data that is structured this way, parts of dantro (most notably the :py:class:`~dantro.plot.creators.psp.MultiversePlotCreator` and :py:class:`~dantro.plot.creators.psp.UniversePlotCreator`) also use these metaphors instead of the parameter space terminology.